bholloway/gulp-inject-webpack-plugin/README.md

 ### Regular Expressions (Bundle Splitting)

-Sure we could automaticatlly detect the files omitted in your compile and pass them to Gulp Inject.
+Sure we could automatically detect the files omitted in your compile and pass them to Gulp Inject.
 However we would not be able to determine the correct order.

 Chunk order is important, and it may even be that certain chunks should only be included in certain `html` files.
-For this reason we do not automatically detect and the `filesOrChunks` list is **explicit**.
+For this reason we do not automatically detect and the `assetsOrChunks` list is **explicit**.

-But your code may define arbitary split points and you wont't want this to be coupled with the `filesOrChunks` list in your configuration.
-We can remedy this by using one or more `Regular Expression` elements in the `filesOrChunks` list.
+But your code may define arbitrary split points and you wont't want this to be coupled with the `assetsOrChunks` list in your configuration.
+We can remedy this by using one or more `Regular Expression` elements in the `assetsOrChunks` list.
 The limitation being you must [name chunks](https://webpack.github.io/docs/code-splitting.html#named-chunks) in order to write a meaningful expression.

-Where a `RegularExpression` element is encountered it is evaluated against the list of chunks (**not** filenames) that:
-* have not yet been matched, and;
-* are not matched by explicit strings that follow

 Here is an example for a simple `vendor.js`, split using common-js syntax to split chunk `vendor` into chunks `vendor.jquery`, `vendor.angular` and `vendor` (rest).